This post was updated 09/2022

 We finish up the morning and our visit to Halong at the Quang Ninh Museum, a newer museum with collections of both the natural history of the area and the people.

-The museum is well-curated, and we enjoy learning about the history of this beautiful province, nearly as much as the school children who are visiting enjoy being out of their classrooms.
+The museum is well-curated, and we enjoy learning about the history of this beautiful province nearly as much as the schoolchildren who visit enjoy being out of their classrooms.

 (Part One – the Country Side)